Delcia Richter (MBACP) Integrative Counsellor & Supervisor

 I am on the accredited register of the BACP as a qualified counsellor.

 As part of my ongoing development, I have also attended various training courses.
 These include subjects like: Trauma; Suicidal Awareness; CBT (Cognitive Behaviour Therapy); Eating Disorders; Working with Children and Vulnerable Adults; Working with Dreams; Diversity and Discrimination; Fragile Self Process; Working with Shame; Difference & diversity; Self harm; Working with underlying causes of addiction.

 I currently enjoy a busy private practice - made up of self referrals and EAP work.
-As well as this, I have, for the last five years, been working part time at a large 'not for profit' counselling service in Canterbury, where until recently I was a director.
+As well as this, I have, since 2012, been working part time at a large 'not for profit' counselling service in Canterbury.
 My counselling work here is mainly with clients who have been referred into us via the secondary mental health team.
 The issues explored have been vast, and the time periods worked with clients has varied from six weeks to two years.